 29. Director Orientation and Continuing Education

 Each new director will participate in an orientation program shortly after such director is initially elected or appointed to the Board.
 Orientation will include presentations by senior management to familiarize the director with the Company’s business and operations, its financial condition, its policies and procedures, its principal officers, internal and independent auditors, and the duties and responsibilities of its directors.

 Management will make presentations from time to time as necessary to ensure that the Board is aware of all business, legal and other developments relating to such matters.

 In addition, all directors are strongly encouraged to attend continuing education programs sponsored by third parties to better understand their responsibilities and duties.
 Each director shall use reasonable efforts to attend a minimum of one (1) director education program every two (2) years.

 Each director shall be reimbursed by the Company for all reasonable fees and expenses incurred in connection with attendance at director education programs, including program fees, travel and lodging.
 It is the expectation of the Board that (i) the amount of reimbursement for a director associated with any single director education program shall not exceed $10,000 and (ii) to the extent that a director serves on more than one public company board, expenses associated with attendance by such director at director education programs shall be appropriately apportioned among the Company and such other public companies.
-Expense reports in a form to be approved by the Nominating and Corporate Governance Committee shall be submitted to the Chief Financial Officer of the Company for all such fees and expenses for which reimbursement is sought by a director.
+Expense reports in a form to be approved by the Nominating and ESG Committee shall be submitted to the Chief Financial Officer of the Company for all such fees and expenses for which reimbursement is sought by a director.

 30. Formal Evaluation of the CEO